vercel/modelfusion/docs/concepts/index.md

 # Getting Started

-`ai-utils.js` is toolkit for using AI in JavaScript and TypeScript applications.
-It is built around the principles of functional programming and automatic type inference.
-The library is designed to be convenient and at the same time transparent and extensible.
+**`ai-utils.js` is a TypeScript-first toolkit for building production-grade AI apps, chatbots and agents.**

+It emphasizes user control, customization, and functional programming.
+Designed for production readiness, it integrates essential features and supports diverse content types beyond text, such as audio and images.

 ## Quick Install